William Lalnunfela

-William Lalnunfela (born 6 July 1995) is an Indian professional footballer who plays as a forward for Rajasthan United in the I-League.
+William Lalnunfela (born 6 July 1995) is an Indian professional footballer who plays as a forward for Kerala United in the I-League 3.

 Career

 Early career

 Born in Kolasib, Mizoram, Lalnunfela started playing football at the age of twelve, starting off as a goalkeeper before switching to a striker.
 He spent the first two seasons of his footballing career with his local club, Pui Pui, before joining the under-16 side of his village team, Vengthar VC.
 After playing for the club in a Red-Ribbon inter-village tournament, Lalnunfela was scouted by Pune, an I-League club, and was told to trial with their academy.
-With the Pune Academy, Lalnunfela finished as the top scorer in the 2013 edition of the I-League U20 while the academy won the tournament for two seasons in a row.
+With the Pune Academy, Lalnunfela finished as the top scorer in the 2013 edition of the I-League U20 while the academy won the tournament a consecutive season.
 After graduating from the academy in 2013, Lalnunfela moved back to his home state and signed with Chanmari.
 He also played for the Mizoram state side in the Santosh Trophy in 2014 and 2015 and the side that won the gold medal for football at the 2015 National Games of India.